KTH/devops-course/contributions/open-source/README.md

 Make a pull-request based on the following steps:

-- create a folder with your group name (like `T1G1`)
+- create a folder with your group name
-- in your folder, create a README.md file and put your tutorial proposal there
+- in your folder, create a README.md file and put your opens-source contribution proposal there.

 TA will review the PR.
 If it is accepted, you could begin your work on this topic, and make another pull-request to submit your work in the future.